-Are you an adventurous, outdoorsy type who’ll want to spend your days hiking, fishing, swimming, and rock-climbing?
+Are you an adventurous, outdoor-loving type who’ll want to spend your days hiking, fishing, swimming, and rock climbing?
 Or does your perfect Labor Day include lying in a hammock, clutching a cocktail, and not doing a whole lot more?

 And then, you have to think about the campground itself.
 Do you want a resort-style vacation complete with a pool, a recreation hall, and organized social events?
 Or are you much happier getting off the grid and away from reality, boondocking in some remote, wild corner?